SteveBecmpe/SteveBecmpeReactPortfolio/README.md

   -[Given Instructions](#Given)

   ## Description
-  "React Version of current porfolio.
+  "React Version of current portfolio.
   Focused mainly on basic functionality and deployment.
-  The deployement seems to be rittled with issues across plateforms and user setting preferences.
+  The deployment seems to be plagued with issues across platforms and user setting preferences.
   I choose to only deploy once and add the readme after.
-  This app starts on a blank page is the result of the development process crossed with the deloyement process.
+  This app starts on a blank page.
+Which is unintended and the result of the development process crossed with the deployment process.
   Simply choosing home or projects gets the links in sink.

   ## Installation
-  No installatin required to run deployed version.
+  No installation required to run deployed version.

   ## Usage
     Currently use and view at your own risk.